Smokeythepig/KiloDjango/README.md

 Checkpoint 3: Moved the system into Django, replacing in-memory structures with a relational database and enabling multi-user support.

 6. API Integration
-The application integrates a live currency API to convert spending totals [cite: 33].
+The application integrates a live currency API to convert spending totals.
 The logic is designed to be robust; if the API fails or the network is unavailable, the application provides a user-friendly error message rather than crashing.

 7. Data Import Strategy
 Users can upload CSV or JSON files through the web interface.
 The application validates the uploaded data to ensure required fields (Date, Amount, Category, Description) are present.
 Malformed rows or invalid formats are skipped or flagged without interrupting the rest of the import process.